sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 Such a dream need not be only a dream, because each of these are tangibly realizable platforms and tools --- the question is less *whether it's possible* to build basic infrastructure, but more *how do we do it.* An easy misstep is to categorize this as solely a *technical* challenge, that these are just elaborations on our current tools and systems that will just come with time and continued development.
 Instead the challenge of infrastructure is also one of *design,* where the tools need to accomodate the needs of our discipline and ultimately make it *easier than not to do good science.* It also represents a *cultural* shift away from the individualistic heroism endemic in ours and many scientific discipline towards one where we view using and contributing to communal tools and knowledge repositories not as a nice extra thing some people do but incumbent upon us as scientists.

+This document will attempt to be both a conceptual vision of the design of scientific infrastructure as well as a practical outline of the tools and path to realizing it.
+Both are essential, but make some conflicting demands on the construction of the piece: Making real progress in the constellation of problems above requires considering their interrelatedness and mutual reinforcement, rather than treating them as isolated problems that can be addressed piecemeal.
+Such a broad scope trades off with a detailed description of the relevant technology and systems, but a myopic techno-zealotry that does not examine the social and ethical nature of scientific practice risks reproducing or creating new sources of harm (see {mirowskiFutureOpenScience2018} for a particularly baroque expression of a related argument with respect to the open science movement).

+Allow me to make explicit some of my beliefs and biases that motivate and structure the arguments in this paper. *(then actually do it lol)*

 I argue that infrastructure development also requires us to rethink the way we *organize* ourselves, where rather than turning to yet another *centralized* system, we learn from decades of experience from academic, activist, and digital communities that *decentralized* systems can deliver us the needed flexibility and resiliency.
 Neuroscience is not physics or astronomy, and its specific affordances and constraints need to be interrogated to imagine how a model of large-scale collaboration should overlap and diverge from that of national labs and observatories.

 I believe the problem of basic infrastructure in systems neuroscience is less insurmountable than it may appear, but before a roadmap of where to go from here it is valuable to dwell a bit longer on where we are now to concretize what should be done differently.

 ## Why is it like this?